Rohit01s/churn_analysis/README.md

-# Churn Chronicles: A ML Odyssey into Customer Churn Analysis
+# Churn Chronicles: An ML Odyssey into Customer Churn Analysis

 This is the group project which I did with MSc batchmates namely Abhijit Maity, Arpan Saha and Shreyanshi Mishra.
 The main objective of this ML project was to predict whether the customer churn of Telecom company and propose necessary decisions to reduce the customer churn.
 The steps involved in this project Includes: